mikolalysenko/simplify-planar-graph/README.md

 # API

 #### `require("simplify-2d-complex")(cells, positions, minArea)`
-Simplies the 2D mesh to a gfixed tolerance
+Simplies the 2D mesh to a fixed tolerance

 * `cells` is a collection of edges in the 2D mesh represented as pairs of indices into the vertices
 * `positions` is a list of vertex coordinates encoded as an array of 2D arrays